Skip to content

 Let’s unpack each of these challenges in further detail.

-Lack of a standard definition
+1. Lack of a standard definition

 According to the National Institute of Standards and Technology (NIST), role-based systems “were developed by a variety of organizations, with no commonly agreed upon definition or recognition in formal standards.”

 And as you might have guessed, implementations of RBAC continued to evolve over the years.
-While this article is old, CSO columnist Roger A. Grimes said as recently as 2013 that, “My favorite applications are the RBAC ones where almost no one is an admin, and even the admins are limited in what they can do.”
-While most applications offer a variety of user roles, they typically aren’t consistent—which is an issue that IT teams are constantly trying to resolve.
+While this article is old, CSO columnist Roger A. Grimes said way back in 2013 that, “My favorite applications are the RBAC ones where almost no one is an admin, and even the admins are limited in what they can do.”

 With the legacy IT model, you had a centralized way to manage user interactions, accounts, file sharing, etc., but with SaaS apps, you no longer have that perimeter.
 Network-based security is no longer adequate, and you can’t think about your infrastructure as a safe place inside your company.
 Users are going to connect from any device and any location.
 This is why mitigating insider threats with proper RBAC—and securing data from the inside out—is increasingly important.

-Avoiding and mitigating excess permissions
+3. Avoiding and mitigating excess permissions

 A crucial cybersecurity tenet for many years, least privilege means giving people only the permissions they need to get their job done.
 Excess permissioning increases risk.
 Simply put, the more each user has access to, the more an attacker can access if that user’s credentials are compromised.

-Achieving RBAC at scale
+5. Achieving RBAC at scale

 User Lifecycle Management (ULM) is the practice of onboarding, offboarding, and managing user accounts on a day-to-day basis.
 This includes employee profiles and what they have access to within various apps.
 ULM can become complicated across multiple SaaS apps, with the complexity of data types, objects, and configurations across different apps.
-When managing SaaS apps, you need visibility into users, as well as data, app configurations, and permissions.
+When managing SaaS apps, you need visibility into users, as well as data, app configurations, file sharing and permissions.

-The compliance demands of role-based access control
+Compliance demands of role-based access control

 IT professionals are constantly trying to stay on top of the latest compliance requirements and understand which ones might apply to their organization.
 Compliance is often a moving target that IT needs to chase down—and RBAC environments are no exception to that rule.